List of places of worship on the Isle of Wight: Roman Catholic

+Nonconformist

 Among Nonconformist groups, Methodism is particularly prominent.
 Its history on the island can be traced back to 1735, when John and Charles Wesley visited and Charles preached at Cowes; John's subsequent visits included a trip in 1781 to open a chapel in Newport.
 Six years later the first permanent preacher was appointed: originally a Wesleyan, Mary Toms joined the Bible Christian Methodists in 1817, and the Isle of Wight "[became] a stronghold of the Bible Christian movement".
 By 1851, when a religious census was carried out in the United Kingdom, the movement had 26 places of worship.
 Many old chapels built by the Bible Christians survive, for example at Brading (where Toms herself founded a "preaching house" in 1837), Rookley (1859), Arreton (1866) and Newport (1879–80).
 The Wesleyan branch of Methodism was also well-supported—there were 24 places of worship for Wesleyans in 1851—and many of their chapels remain in use, such as the "monumental" church in Ryde, the 1838 chapel at Godshill and the 1864 chapel at Niton.
 A few Primitive Methodist chapels were also built, although none remain in Methodist use.
 Examples include Newport (now used by the Salvation Army), Ryde and Sandown (1866).
 New Methodist chapels were built throughout the 20th century, for example in Lake (a "stylish, typically late 1950s" building) and Brighstone (1999), and in 2014 a new church opened at Freshwater to serve that village and nearby Totland.
 In contrast, Baptist chapels are confined to the main towns and a few villages.
 Several congregations have a long unbroken history of worship: the three surviving rural chapels date from 1805 (Wellow), 1836 (Freshwater) and 1849 (Niton), and Castlehold Baptist Church at Newport was built in 1812.
 The Castlehold congregation seceded from the town's original Baptist chapel, which later developed a Unitarian character which it still holds.
 Congregationalism gained little ground on the island, but independent Congregational churches survive at Langbridge near Newchurch (founded in 1845) and Newport—where a 21st-century building houses a congregation with 17th-century origins.
-Congregational chapels which joined the United Reformed Church when that denomination was formed in 1972 can be found in Freshwater, Ryde and Shanklin.
+Congregational chapels which joined the United Reformed Church when that denomination was formed in 1972 can be found in Ryde and Shanklin, which now operate as a joint pastorate called Isle of Wight United Reformed Church; there was another at Freshwater, but this closed in December 2021.